 Every time you use them, their algorithms choose pages that are the most relevant to your query.
 And then, rank them, displaying the most authoritative or popular ones first.

 To deliver the right information to users, search engines analyze two factors:

-Authority, measured by a website’s popularity on the Internet.
-Google assumes that the more popular a page or resource is, the more valuable is its content to readers.
+- Authority, which is measured by a website’s popularity on the Internet.
+Google assumes that the more popular a page or resource is, the more valuable its content is to readers.

 And to analyze all this information they use complex equations called search algorithms.